 Attending a NAISMA conference is your opportunity to network with leaders in the invasive species field

 - No, anyone can register and attend the annual conference.
-NAISMA members receive 10% off the annual conference registration fee (25% for the virtual conference in 2020).
+NAISMA members receive approximately 10% off the annual conference registration fee.

 Yes, the conference travels.